 - Shrubs and trees such as roses, lilacs, and dogwoods also benefit from it as a companion.

 - Planting chamomile next to vegetables such as potatoes and tomatoes (night shades) can protect them from blight and brassicas such as cabbage and Brussels sprouts can repel unwanted insects like the white cabbage butterfly.

 - Herbs in the mint family are said to have improved scent and taste when planted near it.

 - Also, if you grow your own, you will have a constant supply of organic chamomile for tea, tinctures, beauty recipes, and first aid!

-Another note: If you are pregnant or allergic to ragweed, daisies, marigolds, or chrysanthemums, it is best to avoid chamomile.
+Note: If you are pregnant or allergic to ragweed, daisies, marigolds, or chrysanthemums, it is best to avoid chamomile.